First direct search for light dark matter interactions in a transition-edge sensor: Results

 Our new constraints and projections on light DM scattering with nucleons are similarly depicted in \cref{fig:n-scattering}, along with existing limits from elastic DM-nucleon scattering and the Migdal effect~\cite{Ibe:2017yqa}.
 The tungsten film of our TES sensor has a polycrystalline structure consisting of both $\alpha$- and $\beta$-phase tungsten, meaning that the computation of the vibrational spectrum is nontrivial and will be the subject of future work.
 In the present work, for DM-nucleon interactions, we conservatively place limits and show projections only using nuclear recoils in the TES rather than considering single-phonon excitations, as described in \refscite{Campbell-Deem:2022fqm,Griffin:2024cew}.
 Significant improvement should be possible at low DM masses once the phonon spectrum of the device is established.

 Note that the cross sections we show for DM-electron and DM-nucleon scattering towards the top of \cref{fig:e-scattering,fig:n-scattering} sit above where atmospheric scattering may occur, and overburden effects may become significant.
-The quantitative inclusion of overburden is nontrivial and model-dependent, but the constraints become unreliable at cross sections above ${\sim}\qty{e-24}{\centi\meter^2}$ (${\sim}\qty{e-25}{\centi\meter^2}$) for DM-electron (DM-nucleon) scattering (see \refscite{Emken:2017erx,Emken:2017qmp,Emken:2018run,Emken:2019tni} for details).
+The quantitative inclusion of overburden is nontrivial and model-dependent, but the constraints become unreliable at cross sections above ${\sim}\qty{e-24}{\centi\meter^2}$ (${\sim}\qty{e-25}{\centi\meter^2}$) for DM-electron (DM-nucleon) scattering.
+(See \refscite{Emken:2017erx,Emken:2017qmp,Emken:2018run,Emken:2019tni} for details.
+Note that these works do not compute atmospheric overburden for electronic absorption, potentially relevant to \cref{fig:absorption}.
+A full treatment of atmospheric absorption is beyond the scope of this work.)
 Nonetheless, the importance of our work is in demonstrating the reach of a current TES technology as a first-generation DM detector, and to motivate future experimental configurations that scale up in exposure, push energy thresholds lower, and keep noise down, which will enable sensitivity to interesting new regions of light DM parameter space.
 Indeed, SNSPD technologies have demonstrated that remarkable advances can be achieved between first- and second-generation devices, and there is no fundamental limitation to similar headway being made with future TES designs, especially considering their energy-resolving capabilities.